AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 Right-clicking a drop-down filter provides the following options:

 * **[!UICONTROL Delete drop-down]**: Removes the drop-down filter from the panel.
 * **[!UICONTROL Delete label]**: Remove the text above a drop-down filter.
-To modify the label, click the edit pencil.
+To modify the label, select the pencil icon.
 * **[!UICONTROL Add label]**: When you add a drop-down filter to a project, a label is automatically set to the component name.
 If you delete the label, you can add it again with this option.
 * **[!UICONTROL Require selection]**: Requires that a filter is set on the panel.